 UK's TUC, the equivalent of the VTHC, says the standards are an effective tool to assist organizations to identify the causes of workplace stress and implement practical solutions to manage the risks, and has produced a guide for OHS reps to help them encourage their employer to implement them.
 The guidelines give a background on the problem of stress, outline the standards and what employers must do, explain the process and tells reps where they can get further information.
 The TUC also has a Stress webpage.

-- The Work Stress Network - provides information about and related to Job Strain and Work Stress
+- The Work Stress Network - another UK site which provides information about and related to Job Strain and Work Stress

 Guides and materials: